A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

-The distribution of the $+$ assessment count for each paper is presented as a boxplot in \autoref{fig:box}.
-It reveals that the majority of papers focuses on one to three of the assessment requirements, i.e., the design of event prediction methods is typically aimed towards a few, particular characteristics.
-Although a method design with a clear focus is beneficial during method design, the result leaves the problem of system design and combining various characteristics of methods for meeting more requirements to the practitioner that wants to use the method.
-Moreover, the distribution shows that the mostly positive best assessment in the requirements-view is due to various papers, i.e., there is no single paper that is close to the best possible assessment.
+The distribution of the $+$ assessment count for each paper is presented as Figure \janikrr{3} in the supp. material\supplementary.
+It reveals that the majority of papers focuses on one to three of the assessment requirements, i.e., the design of EP methods is typically aimed towards a few, particular properties.
+Although a method design with a clear focus is beneficial during method design, the result leaves the problem of system design to the practitioner. \janikrev{If a paper had the best assessment of meeting all requirements, then the boxplot in the appendix would show a count of 15.
+As the highest count is an 8, the boxplot shows that the mostly positive best assessment in the requirements view (cf. \autoref{fig:sum}) is due to various papers, i.e., there is no single paper that is close to the best possible assessment.}

+\stefanierev{We also systematically analyze the dynamics of EP research based on different timeline-based charts.
+The distribution of all selected publications over time shows the ongoing and still increasing research output in EP and PPM.
+We plot the development of the publications regarding their fulfillment of the 15 analyzed requirements per requirement over time.
+Figure \ref{fig:trends_selected} depicts the plots for requirements \emph{joint RC}, \emph{multiple sources}, and \emph{suffix prediction} as representatives for different patterns/trends. }